rsdoiel/antenna/food.md

 ---

 ## Amazon’s Big Spring Sale Is Here!
-12 Best Deals on Cookware and Kitchen Gear
+The Best Deals on Cookware and Kitchen Gear

 date: 2025-03-25, from: Taste of Home

 <p>The Amazon Big Spring Sale is on!
 Here's what our editors are adding to their carts. </p>
 <p>The post <a href="https://www.tasteofhome.com/collection/amazon-big-spring-sale/">Amazon&#8217;s Big Spring Sale Is Here!
-12 Best Deals on Cookware and Kitchen Gear</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>
+The Best Deals on Cookware and Kitchen Gear</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>

 <br>